 On July 27, 2020 we completed an underwritten public offering of 13.33 million Common Shares (the "July 2020 Offering").
-The July 2020 Offering included an underwriters' overallotment option to purchase an additional 2.0 million Common Shares, which has not yet been exercised.

 The Common Shares were sold at a public offering price of \$15.00 per share.
 The gross proceeds from the July 2020 Offering were \$200 million before deducting the 6% underwriting commission and other offering expenses which totaled an estimated aggregate \$12.50 million.
 Jefferies and SVB Leerink acted as joint book-running managers for the July 2020 Offering.
 Cantor acted as lead manager and Oppenheimer & Co and H.C.
 Wainwright & Co. acted as co-managers for the July 2020 Offering.
-We intend to use the net proceeds of the July 2020 Offering for pre-commercialization and launch activities, research and development, as well as working capital and general corporate purposes.
+We intend to use the net proceeds of the July 2020 Offering for pre-commercialization and launch activities, research and development ("R&D"), as well as working capital and general corporate purposes.